elijahnzeli1/CerebroOS/README.md

 ## Description

-CerebroOS is a project written primarily in C, with some C++ and Makefile components.
+CerebroOS is a project written primarily in C, with some C# and Makefile components.
 The specific purpose and features of CerebroOS are currently not documented in the repository.

 ## Installation